barbarianTopG/Scripts/README.md

-# MyScripts
+# My Scripts
-Folder of all my scripts.
+Repository for all of my scripts.